hashicorp/terraform-provider-aws/website/docs/r/grafana_workspace_service_account_token.html.markdown

 This resource exports the following attributes in addition to the arguments above:

-* `id` - Identifier of the service account token in the given Grafana workspace.
+* `service_account_token_id` - Identifier of the service account token in the given Grafana workspace.
 * `created_at` - Specifies when the service account token was created.
 * `expires_at` - Specifies when the service account token will expire.
 * `key` - The key for the service account token.
 Used when making calls to the Grafana HTTP APIs to authenticate and authorize the requests.